The importance of being the regulator the tech world needs

 Zuckerberg appeared before the deputies for the first time, which also signifies the gravity of the events.
 And not just the fact that regulators show their interest in the Facebook and Cambridge Analytica scandal is essential, but also the way the US lawmakers will handle the case might determine many other possibly similar instances.
 And might also have implications for the entire technology universe.
 However, that’s where the problems begin.

 How well do policy-makers understand technology?

-That would not have been a problem if the questions of members of Congress showed evident competence.
+That would not have been a problem if the questions of members of Congress had shown evident competence.
 Even though there were some members of the Senate as well as the House of Representatives who asked relevant questions and displayed their knowledge and interest, unfortunately, the main takeaway from the congressional hearings was that politicians understand little of how the tech world works.
-Sometimes, when questions like the one about how Facebook can sustain itself when it offers their services for free popped up online after the hearing, it was difficult to decide whether it is just a meme or someone indeed asked that from Zuckerberg.
+Sometimes, when questions like the one about how Facebook can sustain itself when it offers their services for free popped up online after the hearing, it was difficult to decide whether it is just a meme or someone indeed asked Zuckerberg that.

 What will policy-makers and politicians make of sci-fi-like healthcare?

 How could we expect policy-makers to make the best decisions when it comes to complex ethical issues regarding the 3D printing of synthetic tissues, autonomous surgical robots or the use of artificial intelligence in diagnostics when they tend to react with such simplistic views to Facebook?
 How will they deal with fears about digital technologies in healthcare?